dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

 In this section, we will take a look at the most well-known loop optimizations that address the types of bottlenecks mentioned above.
 We first discuss low-level optimizations, in [@sec:LowLevelLoopOpts], that only move code around in a single loop.
 Next, in [@sec:LoopOptsHighLevel], we will take a look at high-level optimizations that restructure loops, which often affect multiple loops.
 Note, that what I present here is not a complete list of all known loop transformations.
 For more detailed information on each of the transformations discussed below, readers can refer to [@EngineeringACompilerBook] and [@OptimizingCompilersForModernArchs].

-Compilers can automatically recognize an opportunity to perform certain loop transformations.
-However, sometimes a developer's interference is required to reach the desired outcome.
-In [@sec:DiscoverLoopOpts], I will share some thoughts on how to discover loop optimization opportunities.

 ### Low-level Optimizations. {#sec:LowLevelLoopOpts}

 Let's start with simple loop optimizations that transform the code inside a single loop: Loop Invariant Code Motion, Loop Unrolling, Loop Strength Reduction, and Loop Unswitching.
 Generally, compilers are good at doing such transformations; however, there are still cases when a compiler might need a developer's support.
 We will talk about that in subsequent sections.